 - Collision from the front

 - Collision from the rear

 - Pitching end over end

-■When to contact your Toyota dealer
+When to contact your Toyota dealer

 In the following cases, contact your Toyota dealer as soon as possible.
+Do not disconnect the battery cables before contacting your Toyota dealer.

 Any of the SRS airbags have been inflated.